Disorder-Induced Entanglement Phase Transitions in Non-Hermitian Systems with Skin Effects: Author contributions

-In the Supplemental Material, we will elaborate on how to calculate the entanglement entropy in Section S-1, provide more details about the scaling collapse of the entanglement entropy in Section S-2, present the orthogonality index and mean inverse participation ratio in Section S-3, and finally prove that the long-time entanglement entropy for the pristine HN model under PBCs obeys a logarithmic scaling in Section S-4.
+In the Supplemental Material, we will elaborate on how to calculate the entanglement entropy and justify the choice of time step in Section S-I, present the physical intuition for the log-law regime under OBC in Section S-II, provide more details about the scaling collapse of the entanglement entropy in Section S-III, present the orthogonality index and mean inverse participation ratio in Section S-IV, prove that the long-time entanglement entropy for the pristine HN model under PBCs obeys a logarithmic scaling in Section S-V, clarify the limitations of determining the steady state from the single-particle eigenstates in Section S-VI, discuss the relation between the single-particle spectrum and the entanglement under PBCs in Section S-VII, and examine the spacetime conformal symmetry under PBCs in Section S-VIII.